FocusInterpreting learning in terms of shining a light on darkness

 OriginatedAncient (entrenched in the language)

-CommentaryThe Illumination Metaphor rests on and supports the uncritical and indefensible assumptions about learning that are associated with most Folk Theories.
-It may be bolstered by the fact that vision takes up more brain resources that any of the other senses, a detail that some have used to argue that vision is the dominant sense.
+CommentaryThe Illumination Metaphor – that is, the notion of “knowing as seeing” – is present in all Indo-European languages, which means that it may have originated in a shared proto-language and that it is one of the more difficult notions to isolate and critique.
+Phrased quite differently, the Illumination Metaphor rests on and supports many of the uncritical and indefensible assumptions about learning that are associated with most Folk Theories – such as, for example, separations of inside from outside and mental from physical.
+The notion may be bolstered by the fact that vision takes up more brain resources that any of the other senses, a detail that some have used to argue that vision is the dominant sense.
 (Hearing and touch are the only other senses that are used as metaphors for understanding, but they are much more rarely encountered … and are typically associated with a strong emotional component, hinted in “I hear that” and “I feel you.”)
 A more fundamental failing of the metaphor is an associated need for an "inner eye" or a homunculus (Latin for "little person") to view the whatever is internally illuminated.

 Authors and/or Prominent InfluencesAs with many other Folk Theories, it is impossible to date the Illumination Metaphor.
 It is prominent in the Bible and in ancient Greek texts, so it dates back at least millennia.